-Road - One of several license classes available within iRacing.
-Road racing is defined by cars driving on non-circular tracks composed completely of an asphalt racing surface.
-This includes a large variety of sports car racing, some Indycar racing, and many other types.
+Road - One of several types of track available within iRacing.
+Road tracks are defined as non-circular tracks composed completely of an asphalt or concrete racing surface.
+Both the Formula and Sports Car license types perform most of their events on Road-type tracks.

 Rolling Start - A method for starting a race event where the gridded cars move around the track in formation and begin the race as they approach the start/finish line.
 This format is most often used in Oval racing.
-(See Starting, Section 6.8.).
+[See Starting, Section 6.8.].

 Safety Rating - A value assigned to all racers as a measure of the driver's overall safety record within each license type.
 The higher the value, the more consistently safe a driver is on the track.
 Safety Rating is a value between 0.00 and 4.99.
-(See Safety Rating, Section 3.7.).
+[See Safety Rating, Section 3.7.].